How to Start Journaling + 20 Journaling Prompts for Beginners

 I’ve always been one to write in a journal.
 And in recent years, midlife has brought lots of changes.
 For me, it’s been weight gain, hair loss, breast cancer, hormone fluctuations, and a whole lot of feelings that I’m not even sure I can succinctly summarize.

 The process of writing about all of it in a journal has been a helpful strategy.
 I can write it all out and it helps to relieve stress and even makes sense of what I’m feeling.

 If you’re not used to writing about your feelings, ideas or goals, starting a journal can feel weird.
 You may feel blocked.

 But once you get going, you’ll probably realize that you have a lot to say.
 Writing out your thoughts and feelings is therapeutic, and when you learn how to start a journal, you’ll be amazed and what it can do for you.

 When you really get warmed up, you will probably find that it’s a lot of fun.

-Journal because you want to sort things out and process all the things that run through your head like a freight train.
+Journal writing helps many people because they want to sort things out and process all the things that run through their head like a freight train.
 We all struggle with overwhelm, at least sometimes.
-Writing can help.
+And writing in a journal can help.